All Episodes

 Is this the White House trying to upstage the Edwards?

-The White House just trying to steal the Edwards Thunder on this.
+The White House just trying to steal the Edwards thunder on this?

 All right, time for the twin spin.

-Let's start with uh with I am woman.
+Let's start with I Am Woman.

 Okay, now time for the EIB twin spin.